If you make one veggie burger recipe, it has to be this one. These burgers have a wonderful savory flavor and hearty texture. They're grillable, too!

 Did I mention that these are vegan?
 Between the sticky brown rice and the flaxseed, there’s no need for an egg to bind these.
 Flax is the way to go here, whether you’re vegan or not.

 So meaty!
 Of course, these are not intended to replicate real meat – it’s just a really good veggie burger!
-As they come off the grill, I brush them with vegan Worcestershire sauce (which I prefer to it’s non-vegan counterpart).
+As they come off the grill, I brush them with vegan Worcestershire sauce (I like Annie’s brand).
 It adds even more flavor and is a nice juicy addition.

 Veggie Burger Serving Suggestions

 Buns out (suns out)!
-Load these up however you like – I like mine with avocado, red onion (rinsed if you have a strong onion), mustard, avocado mayo (which is not vegan, but you can use vegan mayo if you wish), sprouts, and a squirt of sriracha or chipotle sauce.
+Load these up however you like – I like mine with avocado or guacamole, red onion or pickled onion, mustard, Sir Kensington’s Avocado Mayo (not vegan) or Fabbanaise (vegan), sprouts, and a squirt of sriracha or chipotle sauce.
 When I’m in the mood for extra heat, I’ll even add a few pickled jalapeños.
 If you simply like ketchup and mustard, that’s fine too!

-Of course, these are wonderful alongside classic picnic fare like corn on the cob, broccoli salad, or corn salad.
+Of course, these are wonderful alongside classic picnic fare like corn on the cob, broccoli salad, pasta salad, potato salad, or corn salad or any of these summer salads.
 If it’s cool enough to turn your oven on, sweet potato fries would be a great side as well.

 If you love this veggie burger recipe…